microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -folder <path>           : Fully qualifed path to a folder with .onnx and/or .pb models, will run all of the models in the folder.

 #Optional command-line arguments:
--Perf                    : optional:<all>:  capture performance measurements such as timing and memory usage.
+-version:                : prints the version information for this build of WinMLRunner.exe -Perf                    : optional:<all>:  capture performance measurements such as timing and memory usage.
 Specifying "all" will output all measurements
 -Iterations <int>        : Number of times to evaluate the model when capturing performance measurements.
 -CPU                     : Will create a session on the CPU.